tanisha0710-ui/PMUY-AI/README.md

 ---

-Note- We have attached the pdf for codes and output (colab) under folder Notebook with file - [Test_Repo.ipynb-Colab.pdf](https://github.com/tanisha0710-ui/PMUY-AI/blob/c45f9f8cbbb0fa8b9d7da7fc924565d16d97073a/notebooks/Test_Repo.ipynb%20-%20Colab.pdf) .
+Note- We have attached the pdf for codes and output (colab) under folder Notebook with file - [Test_Repo.ipynb-Colab.pdf] (https://github.com/tanisha0710-ui/PMUY-AI/blob/c45f9f8cbbb0fa8b9d7da7fc924565d16d97073a/notebooks/Test_Repo.ipynb%20-%20Colab.pdf)
+Also this pdf shows how we added the results fom Colab to Github This is our old colab file {We have attached the pdf for codes and output (colab) under folder Notebook with file - [Test_Repo.ipynb-Colab.pdf] (https://github.com/tanisha0710-ui/PMUY-AI/blob/c45f9f8cbbb0fa8b9d7da7fc924565d16d97073a/notebooks/Test_Repo.ipynb%20-%20Colab.pdf)}
+.
 Also this pdf shows how we added the results fom Colab to Github

 ## Team